Fast-food chain tests 'Merry Munchie Meals' for pot smokers

 The munchie meal will be tested Jan.
 18 to 25 at select Jack in the Box locations in Long Beach, Snoop's hometown.

-The meal box, part of Jack in the Box's late-night menu, has a half-serving of curly fries, onion rings, two tacos, five mini churros, three crispy chicken strips and includes a small drink.
+The meal box, part of Jack in the Box's late-night menu, has half-servings of curly fries and onion rings, two tacos, five mini churros, three crispy chicken strips and a small drink.
 The price is $4.20 -- April 20, or 4/20, is "Weed Day" -- plus tax.

-"We are about welcoming all of our guests, no matter what they’re craving or why they’re craving it," chief marketing officer Iwona Alter said in a statement.

 Jack in the Box could be hoping this antidote for pot smokers' hunger creates a buzz that will elevate the brand.